 Calming supplements, including ones that feature hemp and CBD for pets, can be beneficial for some pets.
 Please note that some hemp supplements for dogs will have age limits on them, so always make sure you discuss this option with your holistic veterinarian.

 Routine, Routine, Routine

-Kittens and puppies thrive on routine – and this is especially important to housetraining a puppy.
-Feeding at regular intervals along with taking your puppy out on a schedule is THE BEST way to avoid a long, drawn-out housetraining process.
-If you follow a routine from day one, you’ll have him trained far more quickly and with fewer "mistakes”.
-Read a good book on training such asThe Other End of The Leash orDon’t Shoot the Dog.
+Kittens and puppies thrive on routine, and this is especially important to house training a puppy.
+Feeding at regular intervals along with taking your puppy out on a schedule is THE BEST way to avoid a long, drawn-out house training process.
+If you follow a routine from day one, you’ll have them trained far more quickly and with fewer "mistakes".

 Do not leave food out free-choice unless you cannot find a way to provide a mid-day meal when you are at work.
 Free-choice feeding is a set-up for unhealthy eating and elimination habits.
 Not only does free-choice feeding frequently lead to overweight pets, it is also a strain on their developing immune and digestive systems.
 If you must leave food out when your kitten or puppy is younger, be sure to eliminate free feeding once he is old enough to transition to 2-3 meals per day.
 For cats, who would naturally catch several mice or birds per day, a meal in the morning, right after work, and at bedtime is ideal.

-Diet is the foundation of any animal's health - but what can you do in addition to a healthy diet to insure your puppy's or kitten's optimal development and strong immune system?
-Provide supplements tailored to her needs:
+Diet is the foundation of any animal's health, but what can you do in addition to a healthy diet to insure your puppy's or kitten's optimal development and strong immune system?
+Provide natural supplements for dogs and natural supplements for cats tailored to their needs:

 Vaccinations & Deworming